tkram01/alphafold_fork/README.md

 *   `msas/` - A directory containing the files describing the various genetic tool hits that were used to construct the input MSA.
 *   `result_model_*.pkl` – A `pickle` file containing a nested dictionary of the various NumPy arrays directly produced by the model.
-In addition to the output of the structure module, this includes auxiliary outputs such as:
+From the original produced by AlphaFold the following data structures are removed: `experimentally_resolved`, `masked_msa`, `aligned_confidence_probs` to save space (unless you run with the `--output_all_results` flag).
+The dictionary contains the following:

     *   Distograms (`distogram/logits` contains a NumPy array of shape [N_res, N_res, N_bins] and `distogram/bin_edges` contains the definition of the